ruediste/salta/README.md

 ### Standard Module
 The standard module contains common code to implement a guice-like dependency injection framework on top of the core module.
 It provides fine grained customization points and organizes the cooperation between different modules.

- * **Recipe Creation:** The standard module splits instance creation into the following steps: instantiation, members injection, initialization, enhancement, scoping.
-Each of these aspects can be configured using rules in the *StandardInjectionConfiguration**.
+ * **Instance Creation:** The standard module splits instance creation into the following steps: instantiation, members injection, initialization, enhancement, scoping.
+Each of these aspects can be configured using rules or factories in the *StandardInjectorConfiguration**.
 This allows for a very fine grained customization of each of these aspects.

- * **Scopes:**
+ * **Scopes:** Scopes are used to reuse a single instance multiple times, or to inject a different instance in different threads.
+Only instances provided by bindings can be scoped, since the binding is used to identify the instance to be injected.
+Scoping happens after the instance creation

  * **:**
  * **:**